oshriv65/TicTacTow-Game/README.md

 3. Enjoy!

 ### Known issues
-* Mrs.Clever compatible for board size of 3X3 only, maybe in the future i will make her compatible to any board size and smarter.
+* Mrs.Clever is compatible for board size of 3X3 only, maybe in the future i will make her compatible with any board size and smarter.

 ## Acknowledgements
-I would want to thank CampusIL and the team behind the "Object oriented programing" course!
+I would like to thank CampusIL and the team behind the "Object oriented programming" course!
 > Link to the course home page [here](https://campus.gov.il/course/huji_acd_rfp4_huji_oop/)